Terran Stellar Navy 42nd Space Fleet

 - bring together and manage information of all ship's status and its surroundings, and supplies this to the Admiral for orders.
 The Combat Information Centre is to function as: information ordering, gathering, and presentation to the decision makers.
 They are typically broad orders and at times, CIC staff will check in to see how you're doing.

-- CIC staff members for this duty shift includes Starry and Davis, members of the international Artemis community.
-They will be overseeing a good majority of the operations from CIC during the game, and advising the Admiral.
+- CIC staff members for this duty shift includes Starry and their associates, who are all members of the international Artemis community.
+They will be overseeing a good majority of the operations from CIC during the game, and advising the Admiral overseeing the fleet.

 I. Game Version

 II.
 Latency and Network Topology

 IV.
 Using TeamSpeak